JeneLitsch/Litan/doc/stdlib/type/mono.md

 Reference to a new Struct

 **Description**
-Creates a new Struct with a single member called value
+Creates a new struct with a single member called value